Stephen F. Williamson

 In July 2019 Williamson was relieved of his command as director of industrial operations at Naval Sea Systems Command by Vice Adm.
-Thomas Moore after the Navy inspector general found that Williamson was having a consensual but inappropriate personal relationship.
+Thomas Moore after the Navy inspector general found that Williamson was having a consensual but inappropriate personal relationship with a female subordinate at Naval Sea Systems Command.

 Education

 Raised in Silver Spring, Maryland, Williamson attended the University of Maryland and earned a Bachelor's Degree in Economics from George Washington University in 1988.
 He attended the Naval Postgraduate School and became an engineering duty officer while earning his Master of Science degree in mechanical engineering in 1996.